2015-2016 Employee Parking Permit Renewal

 Motorist Assistance Program

 The Motorist Assistance Program is a service of Parking Enforcement in conjunction with the Motor Pool.
-If you are legally parked on campus and lock yourself out of your car, need a jumpstart, have a flat tire, or need gas, you may call Parking Enforcement at (812) 855-9849, or contact a Parking Enforcement Officer for assistance.
+If you are legally parked on campus and lock yourself out of your car, need a jump start, have a flat tire, or need gas, you may call Parking Enforcement at 855-9849 or contact a Parking Enforcement Officer for assistance.

 Cost Saving and Sustainability Tips

-An official carpool consists of a minimum of three employees riding together.
-The Ride-Share permit is $144.84 which will be shared by the members of the carpool.
-The program includes a reserved carpool space, a limited number of one-day permits and a emergency ride home feature.
 All carpools must be approved by Parking Operations.
-For a Ride-Share application or more information, contact Parking Operations at email@example.com or (812) 855-9848.
-If you are looking for carpool partners, you should register with Zimride at www.zimride.com.
+Members of either type of carpool will not be eligible to purchase individual A or C permit.
+For a Ride-Share application or more information, contact Parking Operations at email@example.com or 855-9848.
+If you are looking for carpool partners you should register with Zimride at www.zimride.com/iub.
 Zimride is a free service which matches riders and drivers for occasional and regular trips.

 Ride a bike